percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

-ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) keying material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distributor has access only to the hop-by-hop (HBH) keying material for encryption and authentication.
+ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) keying material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distributor has access only to the HBH keying material for encryption and authentication.

 This specification defines a tunneling protocol that enables the media distributor to tunnel DTLS [@!RFC6347] messages between an endpoint